Vic-ai/devops-challenge/README.md

 1. Inside this repo you will find:
     - An empty `terraform/` folder

 1. Define your infrastructure with terraform in the `terraform/` folder of this repo.
-You will need the following:
+You will need to provision the following:
     - A remote backend for the tfstate file.
 Use S3.
     - An AWS ECR repository to push our app image to after it's built.
     - An AWS lightsail container service to deploy ^^.
+    - Outputs that include:
+        -- The URL of our container service
+    - When applied, we should be able to curl & browse to the lightsail endpoint.